 c-js.info/2BX9mGD email@example.com 01664 855 444

-Level 1 Practical Skills in Countryside, Wildlife & Woodlands at Kingston Maurward College
+Level 1 Practical Skills in Countryside at Kingston Maurward College

-Learn the basic skills, knowledge and understanding of working in countryside, this course helps you prepare for progression to a more advanced course, or an apprenticeship.
+Learn the basic skills, knowledge and understanding of working in countryside and conservation, this course helps you prepare for progression to a more advanced course, or an apprenticeship.
 Kingston Maurward College offers the ideal environment for students to develop countryside skills at their own pace under expert guidance.

 Level 2 Certificate in Wildlife Ecology and Conservation at Kingston Maurward College

-This is an ideal introductory course which will provide you with the practical skills and knowledge that will help students gain employment within the wildlife and countryside industries.
-The course includes habitat conservation, environmental conservation, land-based business, species identification and machinery operations.
+Are you looking for a career where you can help protect and enhance our wildlife and countryside?
+This is an ideal introductory course which will provide you with the practical skills and knowledge that will help you gain employment within the wildlife and conservation industries.
+The course will give you experience in professional aspects of the industry.

 c-js.info/36qhOfR 01305 215215